RiverRiverGodGod/MAHOP/draft2.md

 | GEO-Bench     |       0.5204     |      0.3021     |   0.0816  |   1.821   |    0.0004    |    2.726    |    1.200   |
 | Researchy GEO |     0.6720       |     0.3350      |   0.1230  |   2.504   |    0.0005    |     3.635   |   1.500    |

-AutoGEO_API for Reference: 1.5$ for RQ
+One thing we need to notice: rule extraction is not only for AutoGEO_Mini, but also for AutoGEO_API.

 # Rule Detailed Analysis